Find Out Your Ring Size

 Select Curve degree: 1 Linear

-Click the first point in the top view at the edge of your ring
+Click the first point in the top view at the origin, 0,0,0

-Input the second point in the Input Type box X: check your ring size, mine is a size 9 so I will input 1.9 cm.
+Input the second point in the Relative Transform box X: check your ring size, mine is a size 9 so I will input 1.9 cm.

 Use the curve as a guide.

-In addition, make a .1 cm guide, Shapeways does not let you print metal objects thinner than .1 cm.
-The height of the ring will need to be 2 cm.
+Make a .1 cm guide, Shapeways does not let you print metal objects thinner than .1 cm.

 Select Create->NURBS Primitives->Circle->